dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 Project files and LID files
 ===========================

-Open Dylan’s project files can be exported in a portable library interface format called LID (library interchange description).
+Open Dylan's project files can be exported in a portable library interface format called LID (library interchange description).
 Harlequin and other Dylan vendors have chosen LID as the standard interchange format for Dylan libraries.
 LID files describe libraries in a flat ASCII